 Who should apply

-- motor wreckers and crash repairers - even if they are only selling vehicles that can't be driven because they need repairs
+- Motor wreckers and crash repairers - even if you're only selling vehicles that can't be driven because they need repairs.

 Offences and convictions